 Consumption of oats compared with wheat cereal produced lower concentrations of small, dense LDL cholesterol and LDL particle number without producing adverse changes in blood triglycerides or HDL cholesterol concentrations in obese men.47 If possible, use organically grown oats and wheat.
 Steel-cut and rolled oats are better to use than quick oats if you have a blood sugar problem.

 Watch Your Choice of Fats

-Consumption of dietary trans FAs (fatty acids) is associated with a deleterious increase in small, dense LDL.38 Omega-3 fats and polyphenols in olives decrease the number of small LDL particles.39 Furthermore, polyphenols in olives reduce oxidation of LDL.
+Consumption of dietary trans FAs (fatty acids) is associated with a deleterious increase in small, dense LDL.48 Omega-3 fats and polyphenols in olives decrease the number of small LDL particles.49 Furthermore, polyphenols in olives reduce oxidation of LDL.
 According to a study, one avocado a day in a heart-healthy diet decreased oxidized LDL in adults with overweight and obesity.
-The effect was associated with the reduction in sdLDL.40
+The effect was associated with the reduction in sdLDL.50